 But what does this have to do with sales, you might be wondering.
-This is a sales blog after all, brought to you by the only sales automation CRM that really understands sales.
+This is a sales blog after all, brought to you by the only Proactive Relationship Management Platform that really understands sales.

 Well, the connection between being a self-made billionaire or multi-millionaire and sales is that not only did many of the world’s most successful entrepreneurs spend time in sales roles, but new research by sociologist and historian Rainer Zitelmann shows that many self-made “rich people” credit sales skills as having played the most important role in their success.